 The agent ignores the configuration in AgentConfiguration.properties, retains the retrieved bootstrap properties, and downloads the configuration from AM.
-See also local configuration mode.
+Learn more in local configuration mode.

 The configuration mode is defined by Location of Agent Configuration Repository.

 Resource

 Something a user can access over the network such as a web page.